Parking at Glasgow Royal Infirmary

 There are also monthly parking permits available for £105.00 per month payable by direct debit.
 For more information please cal 0141 552 2009.

 There are disabled parking spaces in the car park, located for maximum convenience, but they must be paid for at the same rates.
 These disabled spaces are adjacent to the passenger lifts.

 If you have any queries about parking at Glasgow Royal Infirmary, please contact the car park management team from Apcoa Parking on 0141 552 2009; they will do their best to help you.

 In addition to the disabled parking within the multi-storey car park, there are a limited number of disabled parking bays around the hospital site.

-Visitors and patients using the main entrance to the old hospital car park on Castle Street should note that apart from five clearly marked disabled parking spaces, the remainder of the parking spaces in this area are for hospital staff only.
+At the main entrance to the old hospital car park on Castle Street there are five clearly marked disabled parking spaces, the remainder of the parking spaces in this area are for hospital staff only.

-Visitors and patients to the Queen Elizabeth Building should note that the spaces on the right-hand side of the building are reserved for disabled parking only, while all of the parking spaces to the left of the building are for Ambulances and for the Scottish Ambulance Transport service only, and must be kept clear.
+At the Queen Elizabeth Building the spaces on the right-hand side of the building are reserved for disabled parking only.
+All of the parking spaces to the left of the building are for Ambulances and for the Scottish Ambulance Transport service only, and must be kept clear.

-One of the jobs for which the car park attendants are responsible, is making sure that none of the hospital’s through roads and departmental entrances become inaccessible or blocked due to incorrect or careless parking.
+Car park attendants are responsible for making sure that none of the hospital’s through roads and departmental entrances become inaccessible or blocked due to incorrect or careless parking.
 This is really important, because disrupting emergency vehicles such as ambulances and fire engines could prove disastrous.
-This is one of the reasons why the car park attendants are obliged to issue £60 Parking Enforcement Notices (parking tickets) if they find vehicles parked in contravention of the regulations.
+This is one reason why the car park attendants are obliged to issue £40 Parking Enforcement Notices (parking tickets) if they find vehicles parked in contravention of the regulations.